loomio/loomio-coop-handbook/README.md

 <img src='loomio-phone.png' class='img-right img-250px'>

+The software we build is [open source](http://github.com/loomio/loomio), and our organisation is open source too.
+This handbook is where we document how we run an efficient organisation without a hierarchy.

 We build software for collaborative decision making, used by thousands of organisations and communities around the world.
 If you’re looking for a way to make group decisions without meeting, try it out at [loomio.org](https://www.loomio.org?utm_campaign=handbook&utm_source=handbook).

-The software we build is [open source](http://github.com/loomio/loomio), which means we freely share the code for anyone to read, learn from, and modify.
-Our organisation is open source too.
-If you want to learn how we run an efficient organisation without a hierarchy, this handbook is a good place to start.

 <div class="mobile-visible">
   <p>If you're viewing this on a small screen, you'll find a table of contents by clicking the menu icon at the top left: <i class="fa fa-align-justify"></i></p>